Azure/azure-powershell/src/KeyVault/KeyVault/help/Add-AzKeyVaultManagedStorageAccount.md

 ```

 ### -DisableAutoRegenerateKey
 Auto regenerate key.
-If true, then the keys of the managed storage account are not auto regenerated.
+If provided, then the keys of the managed storage account are not auto regenerated.
-If false, then the managed storage account's inactive key gets auto regenerated and becomes the new
+If not provided, then the managed storage account's inactive key gets auto regenerated and becomes the new
 active key after the regeneration period.

 ```yaml